 Some extreme cases of cyberbullying can lead to the bully creating a website or blog aiming to post negative things about the victim.
 The blog could include negative polls, sharing embarrassing stories about the person they’re attacking, and possibly embarrassing images.

 When someone is being bullied physically, it can sometimes be recorded, and the bully may post it online.
 Sometimes, bullies may take videos of their target in an embarrassing situation or even set up such a situation to post online.

 This is technically not a form of cyberbullying, but it can be if the comments are hateful or rude.
 People who post troll comments are usually detached from their victims and may post mocking comments on anyone’s content.

-Some of the effects of cyberbullying on teens and tweens include:
+Some of the effects of cyberbullying on youth include:

 Depression and anxiety

 Constant cyberbullying can isolate a person and leave them feeling lonely.
 Hurtful comments online can be ignored, but if cyberbullying is constant, it can make your child wonder if some aspects of the comments are true.
 This can lead to negative thoughts and feeling sad while increasing a sense of worry and isolation.